rtts/debian/README.md

 > Then, remove the USB drive, reboot into your system and execute:
 > `nmcli dev wifi connect <Your WiFi name> password <Your WiFi password>`

-## Hardening SSH

-The only program currently running on your fresh installation is SSH.
-Let's make sure it's running securely by logging in, configuring public/private key authentication, and disabling password authentication, Once you've accomplished that, you will have remote access with sudo powers, which is all that is needed to take full control over your computer.
+## Give yourself (remote) access

-On the host computer, run:
+On the target computer, run:

     $ sudo apt install libnss-mdns

-On the host computer or on another computer, if you have one, run:
+On the target computer or another computer, run:

     $ ssh-copy-id <hostname>.local

-Finally, on the host computer, run:
+Finally, on the target computer, run:

-    $ sudoedit /etc/ssh/sshd

-And change the line containing `PasswordAuthentication` to:

-    PasswordAuthentication no

-To make the remaining steps a little easier, give yourself passwordless sudo access by running:

     $ sudo visudo